JoaoLopesF/SerialDebug/README.md

 ## Releases

+### 0.9.77 - 2018-10-26

+    - Adjustments for minimum mode
+    - #include stdarg, to avoid error in Arduino IDE 1.8.5 and Linux - thanks to @wd5gnr

 ### 0.9.76 - 2018-10-26

     -	#includes for Arduino.h corrected to work in Linux (case sensitive F.S.) - thanks @wd5gnr